teem2/server/README.md

 If your machine doesn't have 'xmllint' available on the command-line, you'll need to install it.
 On Windows, a version of xmllint_windows is checked in (a small .NET application).
 This is based upon [xmllint for windows](https://code.google.com/p/xmllint/).

+For best results, create a projects directory in the same location as your server and dreem directories.
+The projects directory is intended to give you a place to work that is independent of dreem.

 ### Starting the server

 DREEM_ROOT specifies the root to your local [Dreem](https://github.com/teem2/dreem) installation: